 You never want to see a good member of your accounting team hand in an employee resignation.
 But the reality is that it’s going to happen.
 People leave jobs for family, health, more holidays, a better-paying job, you name it.
 And as the boss, you have to deal with it.

 It’s important to know what you can require when someone quits, what you can politely ask for, what to tell the rest of your staff, and what happens if the agreed-upon time frame is too long — or not long enough.

-Did someone your staff just give notice?
+Did someone on your staff just give notice?
 Don't worry.
 Tell us what you need, and we'll find the right accounting and finance professional right away.

 Let’s take a look at five important factors you need to consider when working through an employee resignation.

 1. Understanding the legal aspects